fpc/FPCBuild/install/doc/readme.txt

 compatible with Turbo Pascal 7.0 and recent Delphi releases.
 There is also partial support for the Macintosh pascal dialect.

+News and changes related to this release are described in whatsnew.txt.

 Free Pascal 2.6.0 is currently available for the following platforms:
 - Linux-i386
 - Linux-x86_64 (amd64)